 Cooking on a daily basis can get tiring and influences you to eat out or order in more.
 However, it’s common sense that your money will go a lot further on a trip to the grocery store than it will at your local takeaway restaurants.
 To minimise the time consumed by brainstorming what could be made with the leftovers in your fridge, a simple meal plan is all you need.
 Money Crashers recommend a weekly meal plan, as it will help you figure out exactly what you need and enable you to shop well within your budget.
 Removing the stress, helps remove the temptation of too many takeaways and meals out!

 Throw the occasional “give and take” party

 Have friends who also have families?
-Babble shares that American mother Julie Knoll has a mom’s club that often hosts a “give and take” table, an item swap that lets friends trade pre-loved toys, clothes and houseware that are still in great condition, all for free.
+American mother Julie Knoll has a mom’s club that often hosts a “give and take” table, an item swap that lets friends trade pre-loved toys, clothes and houseware that are still in great condition, all for free.
 The more exciting version of a garage sale, this is a great way to help out friends, neighbors, and of course yourself without dropping a fortune at different boutiques and department stores.
 Another benefit of this give and take party is that it helps in decluttering your house.

 If you have any other tips, please feel free to share them below!